Downie Video Downloader Review: Best for Mac Users?

 Because Downie doesn't have a Windows version, I later looked for several cross-platform tools, and ultimately, the one I found most comfortable using was StreamFab Video Downloader.

 The biggest difference between it and Downie is that it supports both Windows and Mac.
-I use my iMac at home and continue on my Windows laptop after get off work, and it's no problem at all.
+I use my iMac at home and continue on my Windows laptop after getting off work, and it's no problem at all.

 Wider support than Downie: download streaming content from Netflix, Amazon Prime, Disney+, and more.
-I even downloaded an entire season of a HBO series in one go, with resolutions up to 4K, and it even preserved multiple audio tracks and subtitles.
+I even downloaded an entire season of an HBO series in one go, with resolutions up to 4K, and it even preserved multiple audio tracks and subtitles.

 - Batch Download: Queue entire seasons with just a few clicks.

-- Auto-Catch: Subscribe to a series and new episodes will automatically download as they become available.
+- Auto-Catch: Subscribe to a series, and new episodes will automatically download as they become available.

 - Ad-Free: I've downloaded YouTube videos and had them automatically stripped of ads when I saved them.